 Describe how the designated State unit has personnel or obtains the services of other individuals who are able to communicate in appropriate modes of communication with or in the native language of applicants or eligible individuals who have limited English speaking ability.

 DVR has four Rehabilitation Counselors for the Deaf (three of whom are Deaf).
-DVR has also has a Regional Manager, two Rehabilitation Counselors and one Rehabilitation Assistant who are d/Deaf.
-This year, DVR was able to convert all Rehabilitation Counselor for the Deaf lines to permanent status which made it possible to attract staff for a hard–to–fill Rehabilitation Counselor for the Deaf in the northern part of the state.
-The Director of the Division for the Deaf, Hard of Hearing and Late Deafened (who is Deaf himself) supervises the four Rehabilitation Counselors for the Deaf and also provides direction, education and outreach on issues impacting individuals who are d/Deaf or Hard of Hearing.
+DVR ********also has a Regional Manager, ***and two general Rehabilitation counselors who are deaf***. *** ****.**** The Director of the Division for the Deaf, Hard of Hearing and Late Deafened (who is Deaf himself) supervises the four Rehabilitation Counselors for the Deaf and also provides direction, education and outreach on issues impacting individuals who are d/Deaf or Hard of Hearing.
 As a state with a high percentage of older residents, there has been an increasing need to serve individuals who have age–related hearing loss and who wish to remain working.
 The Division Director has offered many workshops on deaf awareness/etiquette to employers, providers and state agencies this year to help increase awareness of promoting inclusion of employees who are d/Deaf, Hard of Hearing or Late Deafened.
 The Division Director meets once a month with his staff to address topics such as best practices in case management, communication strategies for individuals who use gestural communication for their primary mode of communication, among many other topics.
 Staff who are Deaf have videophones at their desks for visual communication with consumers.
 An additional six employees are proficient in ASL, including the DVR Director.
 DVR offices are co–located in Maine’s CareerCenter network.
 CareerCenters offer telecommunications devices including Interpretype, Ubi Duo, Videolinks, Video Relay and Video Remote Interpreting.
 Captioning (CART) services are used frequently to ensure access for staff and clients alike and are provided as needed.
 An online video introduction to CareerCenter services for individuals who are Deaf or Hard of Hearing is available.
 Spoken language interpreter services are accessed through a statewide contract for both in–person and telephone interpreting.
 This year a statewide contract for Video Remote Interpreting was signed – allowing for increased access for clients in rural parts of Maine.
 DVR also employs some bilingual staff.
-Additionally, DVR through its Division for the Deaf, Hard of Hearing and Late Deafened, is working closely with the Division for the Blind and Visually Impaired to increase availability of Deaf–Blind Interpreters and Support Service Providers.
+Additionally, DVR through its Division for the Deaf, Hard of Hearing and Late Deafened, is working closely with the Division for the Blind and Visually Impaired **** and other key community organizations and partners*** to increase availability of Deaf–Blind Interpreters and Support Service Providers **** through sustainable means**** .

 6. Coordination of Personnel Development Under the Individuals with Disabilities Education Act